Stock Analysis on Net

 Working Capital Turnover

-Data not available in the provided periods, restricting analysis of efficiency in using working capital to generate sales.
+No data is available for the working capital turnover ratio across the periods, precluding analysis of operational efficiency in utilizing working capital to generate revenues.

 Average Payables Payment Period